We’ve extended the deadline for the BTS Community Development and Human Rights Cooperant Program!

 Costs: BTS will cover the costs of a return flight to Guatemala, health/repatriation insurance*, and half the costs of room and board (approximately $400). *All cooperants must have provincial medical insurance.

-Interviews with short-listed candidates will take place in person or by phone in late March / early April with confirmation of acceptance into the Training Program in April.
+Interviews with short-listed candidates will take place in person or by phone in early April with confirmation of acceptance into the Training Program by mid-April.

 We wish to thank UNIFOR, the Sisters of Saint Martha of Antigonish and the Kingston Guatemala-Canada Solidarity Network for their financial support to develop this program.